-SEC tables 13 charges against crypto giant Binance and founder Zhao
+SEC sets out 13 charges against crypto giant Binance and founder Zhao

 The Commission claims that Binance knew it was violating the rules in order to maximize profit.